harveywilliams56/harveywilliams56.github.io/CV.md

 permalink: /cv
 ---

-The latest version of my CV can be be downloaded here: [download pdf](/documents/cv.pdf)
+A recent version of my CV can be be downloaded here: [download pdf](/documents/cv.pdf)